Anne Weber

 Anne Weber (born 13 November 1964) is a German-French author, translator and self-translator.

+Biography
-Since 1983 Anne Weber has lived in Paris.
-She studied in Paris and worked for several editors.

-Anne Weber started writing and publishing in French, but immediately translated her first book Ida invente la poudre into German Ida erfindet das Schießpulver.
-Since then she writes each of her books in French and German.
+Since 1983, Anne Weber has lived in Paris.
+She studied in Paris and worked for several publishers.
+Anne Weber started writing and publishing in French, but immediately translated her first book, Ida invente la poudre, into German as Ida erfindet das Schießpulver.
+Since then she has written each of her books in French and German.
 Her self-translations are often published at the same time in France and Germany.

 In 2005 she received the 3Sat award at the Festival of German-Language Literature.
 For her translation of Pierre Michon she received a European translation award, the Europäischer Übersetzerpreis Offenburg.
 She was awarded the 2020 German Book Prize.
+In 2021, Weber gave the “Schiller Speech” in the German Literature Archive in Marbach.

+Her partner Antoine Jaccottet, a son of Philippe Jaccottet, works at the publishing house Le Bruit de Temps and was previously an editor at Gallimard.